tecolicom/App-ansiecho/README.md

     Append next string to the final argument with backslash escape interpretation.

+    This option can be used to stringify the option argument.
+Next example does not work without **-r**.

+        ansiecho -c R -r -c

+        ansiecho -f %s -r -c

+    In these cases, be aware that string _-c_ is mixed up with next argument.

 - **-f** _format_ _args_ ...

     Print _args_ in the given _format_.